Laboratory animal research is indispensable to the discovery and development of innovative medicines that treat and prevent disease.

 Our company’s Animal Welfare group collects, promotes and internally disseminates information on the principles and practice of the 3 Rs.
 Training on the 3 Rs is part of staff orientation for animal research.
 It is our responsibility to use the most appropriate methodology and to aggressively seek scientifically valid 3-R approaches to animal research.
-As an example of the third R, Refinement, we have created a world-class imaging department that allows scientists to view cancers and other pathologic diseases in animals and monitor the long-term effectiveness of new treatments in a noninvasive manner.
-In addition, we have voluntarily made the decision not to use chimpanzees (or to fund their use directly or indirectly in studies by external research partners) in biomedical research in the foreseeable future.
-Recent scientific advances now allow researchers to use alternative methodologies that in many circumstances replace the need for chimpanzees in biomedical research.
+As an example of the third R, refinement, we have created a world-class imaging department that allows scientists to view cancers and other pathologic diseases in animals and monitor the long-term effectiveness of new treatments in a noninvasive manner.
+In addition, we have voluntarily made the decision not to use chimpanzees (nor to fund their use directly or indirectly in studies by external research partners) in biomedical research in the foreseeable future.

 Since 1994, in support of the 3-R philosophy, we have presented an Animal Alternative Award annually to the team or teams of our company’s scientists that develop new techniques to support the alternative principle and publish their work to share innovations with the greater scientific community.
-Awards have been given for reducing the number of animals used by utilizing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.
+Awards have been given for developing and utilizing an in vitro liver toxicity screening assay, reducing the number of animals used by employing sophisticated telemetric monitoring, replacing a dog model with a guinea pig model and applying imaging techniques such as MRI to reduce the number of animals needed for tumor studies.